 Immigrants have become a major part of our national landscape.
-About 40 million or 20% of people living in the USA are a first-or second-generation immigrant.
+About 40 million or 20% of people living in the USA are first-or second-generation immigrants.
 The process of immigration can be very challenging for the immigrant and, at the same time, it is a complex issue.

 Other areas that add to the difficulties that immigrants face are cultural differences, lack of job skills, changes in roles, potential discrimination, and lack of access to different important resources (e.g., health care, education, housing, etc.).

 The above limitations also create a dysfunctional loop as immigrants, then, for these reasons, are not inclined to seek help or treatment.
 However, the mental and emotional consequences of adjusting and attempting to function in the USA are significant.